mkdrake37/seams/fulbright.md

-more computational work - *e.g.*, modeling of large, complex public health challenges such as Ebola - this basic coursework and initial research form a solid foundation, and ideally positions them to take advantage of additional coaching, but currently AIMS Ghana is not positioned to leverage this opportunity.
+more computational work - *e.g.*, modeling of large, complex public health challenges such as Ebola - this basic coursework and initial research form a solid foundation, and ideally positions them to take advantage of additional mentorship, but the core AIMS does not leverage this opportunity.

-This is what we are attempting to accomplish with the *SEAMS* workshop: to take those basic materials and weave them together into a finished garment.

-In addition to learning programming language syntax and basic problem solving, they would also enormously benefit from mentorship on how to effectively integrate programming into their work.
-Especially given the important differences in the computational "ecosystem" in Africa compared to where most software development instructional material is produced.
+We would like to address this gap by piloting an optional workshop focused translating the student's research into high-quality programming products.
+The translation work will be tailored to the student projects, but we expect that it will lead to publishable products, either in academic settings or as open source tools on the world wide web.
+This translation work will also provide an opportunity for students to obtain expert training on the practices and tools used in complex research software projects, preparing them to work in the international collaborations in academia (e.g., groups like the ATLAS experiment, or the Human Genome project) or industry (e.g., big data technology companies like Google).

+TODO: note about particular tailoring to African setting?

 ## Prompt 1 (based on order provided):

 > Project/workshop description (2,500 characters): type and scope of work that specialists would engage in (specific activities they would be doing, the extent and level of activities and who activities would benefit)

-The workshop is intended to introduce students to the issues particular to research software, some perspectives and practices to overcome those issues, as well as to provide an opportunity to apply those to their thesis work with coaching from expert mentors.
+The workshop is intended to introduce students to the issues particular to research software, some perspectives, best practices, and tools to overcome those issues, as well as to provide an opportunity to apply those to their thesis work with coaching from expert mentors.

-- discussion of software engineering concerns, how they apply acutely in African context
-- particular engagement with the student projects: review of that work leading up to workshop, tailored preparation of discussion sections
+We are requesting specialists that can perform the following:

+ - prepare and lead classroom discussions of several general topics for research software, including short and long-form practical exercises to accompany those sessions.
+Example topics would include how to organize analysis pipelines, tradeoffs for various data management options, developing test suites to verify and validate research code, how to incorporate others research work and how to distribute their own work, among others.
+ - the prepared materials should also be available
+ - review student projects leading up to the workshop to prepare appropriate focus sessions.
+Example focus topics might include using numerical methods libraries for partial differential equations in various languages, integrating with geographic information systems, bioinformatics tools, among others.
+ - work with local senior personnel to integrate them into the program, with the goal of developing local expertise that can be called on throughout the AIMS semester, as well as someone that understands the program and can help coordinate it longer term.

 - preparation of open-source workshop materials - training discussions, practice work - post-discussions, highlight questions people had, and the discussions surrounding them